cloudera/hue/README.rst

 Hue is both a Web UI for Hadoop and a framework to create interactive Web applications.
 It features:

-      * FileBrowser for accessing HDFS
+      * File Browser for accessing HDFS
       * Beeswax application for executing Hive queries
       * Impala App for executing Cloudera Impala queries
-      * Oozie App for submitting and scheduling workflows and bundles
+      * Oozie App for submitting and monitoring workflows, coordinators and bundles
-      * Pig App for submitting Pig scripts
+      * Pig Editor for submitting Pig scripts
       * HBase Browser for exploring and modifying HBase tables and data
-      * Table Browser for accessing Hive metadata
+      * Table Browser for accessing Hive metadata and HCatalog
       * Search app for querying Solr and Solr Cloud
-      * JobBrowser for accessing MapReduce jobs (MR1/MR2-YARN)
+      * Job Browser for accessing MapReduce jobs (MR1/MR2-YARN)
       * Job Designer for creating MapReduce/Streaming/Java jobs
-      * A Pig/HBase/Sqoop2 shell
+      * A Sqoop2 editor and dashboard

 On top of that, a SDK is available for creating new apps integrated with Hadoop.